altela/planetarium/README.md

 Icons are made by [Iconika Store](https://iconscout.com/contributors/iconika) Background are made by [Bledgesteam](https://www.walpaperlist.com/2020/01/black-screen-with-stars.html)

-# How To Download The Project
-Simply fork the repo and clone to your computer using XCode interface or you can do it manually by typing `git clone https://github.com/Altela/planetarium`.

 # Clone The Project
 Simply fork the repo first and clone to your computer using XCode interface or you can do it manually by typing `git clone https://github.com/Altela/planetarium`.
 Then open `.xcodeproj` to see the project.